1. Introduction to the subject

 The normal duty of care in business is the diligence normally applied by the person himself/herself or in similar transactions by companies operating in the same sphere.

-Upon concluding a transaction, from the aspect of diligence it is elementary to check the background of a transaction partner in the public databases: the commercial register (https://ariregister.rik.ee/), searching of persons who owe tax arrears (https://maasikas.emta.ee/saqu/public/taxdebt), register of economic activities (https://mtr.mkm.ee/), etc.
+Upon concluding a transaction, from the aspect of diligence it is elementary to check the background of a transaction partner in the public databases: the commercial register (https://ariregister.rik.ee/), the inquiry of tax arrears (https://apps.emta.ee/saqu/public/taxdebt?lang=en), the register of economic activities (https://mtr.mkm.ee/), etc.

 The normal duty of care in the building sector is primarily related to the ascertainment of the other party and storage of the relevant data.
 The Tallinn Circuit Court has found, for example, that a sensible main contractor shall determine the representatives of subcontractors and store their contact details keeping in mind a possible need for submitting complaints afterwards concerning defects revealed (Judgment of the Tallinn Circuit Court No. 3-06-1928).